chizkidd/chizkidd.github.io/_posts/2026-09-17-flashattention-2.md

     y = F.scaled_dot_product_attention(q, k, v, is_causal=True)
 ```

-If a requested fused kernel can't run for the supplied inputs, PyTorch can warn with reasons when other fallbacks are disabled.
-Backend eligibility depends on device, dtype, shape, mask, and other arguments.
+If a requested fused kernel can't run for the given inputs, PyTorch can warn with reasons when fallbacks are disabled.
+Backend selection and eligibility depends on device, dtype, shape, mask, and other arguments.[^11]

-Current `torch.nn.attention` documentation also exposes registration and activation hooks for newer FlashAttention implementations, including identifiers such as FA3 and FA4.
-This is a fast-moving integration surface, so use the installed PyTorch version's documentation as authority.
+The `torch.nn.attention` docs also expose registration and activation hooks for newer implementations, including FA3 and FA4.
+This surface moves fast, so treat the installed PyTorch version's docs as the source of truth.[^12]

-The practical point: calling the high-level API doesn't necessarily mean "I know exactly which kernel executed."

-Backend selection and eligibility depend on:

-- device
-- dtype
-- shape
-- mask
-- other arguments

-PyTorch does expose mechanisms for restricting backend selection when needed.
-That's important for production and benchmarking.
-Always verify what actually ran.

 {% capture c %}
-Calling the high-level API does not necessarily mean "I know exactly which kernel executed."
+- Calling the high-level API does not necessarily mean _"I know exactly which kernel executed."_<br>

-If you need to know which backend is running, restrict it explicitly with `sdpa_kernel` or check the PyTorch version's registration APIs.
+- If you need to know which backend is running, restrict it explicitly with `sdpa_kernel` or check the PyTorch version's registration APIs.
 In production and benchmarking, verify rather than assume.
 {% endcapture %}
 {% include callout.html type="note" title="Which kernel actually ran" content=c %}